 One of my favorite spots is Stonington.
 It’s a very beautiful town with wonderful restaurants and one of the best butcher shops in America, called Grass & Bone.
 It sells locally grown meat, locally made cheeses, and locally grown vegetables.
 It’s a butcher shop and a restaurant.
 There’s also a winery and craft breweries in Stonington.
 I love being on the water and relaxing.
 And, there’s really great lobster rolls at Costello’s!

 What do you love about CT?

-There were times that I wanted to be a teacher.
+There were times when I wanted to be a teacher.
 I was a kid who loved to go to school and loved reading books.
 I came from a family of teachers and librarians.